 On average, people see about 5-6 sloths in one hour which is incredible, especially knowing that just 18 years ago, this was a barren swamp!
 It truly is a sloth paradise.

-This relatively flat and even 2 kilometer trail is just 5 minutes from downtown La Fortuna, making it an excellent option for those who have an open morning or afternoon.
+This relatively flat and even 2 kilometer (1.2 miles) trail is very close to downtown La Fortuna, making it an excellent option for those who have an open morning or afternoon.

 As you’re walking through the trail, you’ll hear the sounds of cars and people outside but you’ll feel like you’re in a remote rainforest wonderland!